jim-gorski/jim-gorski.github.io/content/post/Testing-my-janky-web-workflow-for-mobile.md

 ---
 title: "Testing my janky web workflow for mobile"
-date: 2022-03-20 19:30:32.662152
+date: 2022-03-30 18:46:40.477038
 tags:
 - website
 ---
-What good are shields if they don’t actually shield you from the attack by the Harkonens?
+What good are shields if they don’t actually shield you from the attack by the Harkens?